Groupon: Groupon and Chilean consumer office lawsuit

 The agency filed the lawsuit after a series of faults in the delivery and conditions of products and services sold to consumers.

 In August 2016, the disagreements between the Chilean National Consumer Service (Sernac) and Groupon were evident.
-Both decided to raise a collective mediation for a series of questions that the entity dependent on the Ministry of Economy for the services of the virtual platform.
+Both decided to raise a collective mediation for a series of questions that the entity dependent on the Ministry of Economy by groupon for the services of the virtual platform.
 In spite of the negotiations, the negotiations did not arrive at good port.
 And a few days after Christmas, Sernac filed a class action lawsuit against Groupon.

 According to the agency, Groupon breached the conditions offered and contracted with consumers, in particular, due to non-compliance with deadlines offered and committed for the delivery of products or services.
 It even accuses it of not delivering the items purchased by consumers, with the consequent unilateral cancellation of purchases or having offered products and services without stock available.

 This is compounded by the fact of dispatching articles of less value to the acquired or sending another product to the purchased, defaulting promotions and offers, "without respecting discount coupons offered and purchased by consumers," reads the lawsuit filed before the 18 ° Civil Court of Santiago.

 According to information revealed by Sernac in the judicial action, during 2016 the service received numerous claims against Groupon.
 As of December 20, these totalled 1,958, which resulted in legal action.
 "The defendant incurs a serious violation of the Consumer Protection Law, violating the basic and irrevocable right, which is the right to truthful and timely information that assists every consumer," said the letter.